 The ICO has for many years advocated on the need for additional resources in ophthalmology services, and has been actively engaged with the HSE and the Department of Health in efforts to develop sustainable and cost effective solutions to eye care delivery in the community and hospital setting.

 The establishment of the National Clinical Programme (NCP) for Ophthalmology in 2012 and it’s collaboration with the ICO, the HSE, the Department of Health and Sláintecare has resulted in a national blue print identifying the priorities for the implementation of a Model of Eye Care in Ireland.

 Ophthalmology has been a hospital focused specialty but many of the services can be provided within the community setting.
 The Model of Care developed by the Ophthalmology Programme describes how the service can be delivered across hospital and community in an integrated model.

 The efficient operation of the eye care team is critical to the delivery of this model.
 Better developed community-based service with teams working in fully staffed and resourced clinics will facilitate the movement of a significant cohort of patients back to the community setting for their ongoing management, freeing the hospital ophthalmologists to prioritise the surgical waiting lists.

 In addition to the existing community eye clinics, an extensive network of primary care centres have been developed nationally and these facilities are to be utilised under the Model of Eye Care plans.

 The teams will see a combination of patients based on the priorities including;

 - Ongoing care for patients diagnosed in the community

-- ongoing care for patients transferred from the acute
+- Ongoing care for patients transferred from the acute hospital

 - Pre and post-operative care for patients who have undergone cataract surgery